nayyaung/helloworld-general/README.md

 # helloworld-general

-General test project for any peripheral process such as devops, cloud, HA, etc
+General test project for any peripheral process such as CICD, cloud, HA, etc